Web Portals: A Comprehensive Guide

 Well, not quite.
 Sure, they might look similar at first glance, but the devil's in the details.
 There are some key differences that set them apart.
 Stick around, because we’re about to dive into what makes web portals stand out from the usual website crowd.

-What is the difference Between Website and Web Portal?
+What is the difference between a website and a web portal?

 Read More: How to Create a Customer Portal